GeoSignalAnalysis/FQSHA/README.md

 ## Usage

-Read documentation for more guidance on installationa and running.
+Read documentation for more guidance on installation and running the software.

 ## To cite: